 It all comes down to The Great Surplus.

 CableReady enables a radical new style of development, and it can make you literally 10x more productive than people who don't have it.
 Will you use your surplus for good... or for awesome?

 Build reactive UIs without client state 🥏

 Act as a force multiplier for StimulusJS 🔨

-CableReady supports the following DOM operations that can be triggered from server-side Ruby code.
+CableReady currently boasts 22 different operations that can be triggered from server-side Ruby code: